Carlos Niño

-Carlos Gabriel Niño (born February 16, 1977) is a Californian music producer, percussionist, performer, arranger, composer, musician, programmer, radio host, DJ, music consultant, poet, and event organizer, based in his hometown of Woodland Hills, California.
-Niño has been involved in the production of more than 150 records and has toured with various bands and as a DJ throughout Europe, Japan and the United States.
+Carlos Gabriel Niño (born February 16, 1977) is an American record producer, DJ, and music consultant.
+In 2023, he co-produced André 3000's debut studio album, New Blue Sun (2023).

 Radio

-Niño started his first radio show All At One Point at KPFK 90.7 FM, Los Angeles in October 1995 after volunteering at the station as a junior reporter and producer from Summer 1994.
-All At One Point was focused on "Hip-Hop, Soul, Jazz, and World Rhythms."
-While hosting the show on Wednesdays from 8pm–10pm Pacific, Niño played his favorite contemporary artists and featured live in studio performances and interviews with both established and up and coming artists and bands, and DJs.
-DJ Organic, Hymnl and Jon Liu all co-hosted the show with him at different times from 1995–1998.
+Niño volunteered as a junior reporter and producer at KPFK 90.7 FM in Los Angeles in the summer of 1994.
+In October 1995, he started started his first radio show at the station called "All At One Point".
+"All At One Point" played on Wednesdays from 20:00 to 22:00 and was focused on "hip-hop, soul, jazz, and world rhythms."
+While hosting the show, Niño played his favorite contemporary artists; he featured live-in-studio performances and interviews with both established and up-and-coming artists, bands, and DJs.
+DJ Organic, Hymnl, and Jon Liu all co-hosted the show with him at different times between 1995 and 1998.

-In October 1999, after a 6-month hiatus (following the birth of his son) he returned to KPFK with a new sound and vision: Spaceways Radio.
-On this program he explored Psychedelic, Electronic, Folk, New Age, and World Musics, and created specials dedicated to individual artists and bands, phases of the Zodiac, and years past.
-Spaceways Radio aired: Sundays 10pm–Midnight (1999–2003), Fridays 8pm–10pm (2004–2009), and Sundays 10pm–Midnight (2010–2015).
-The last Spaceways Radio broadcast was Sunday, March 22, 2015.
+In October 1999, after a six-month hiatus (following the birth of his son), Niño returned to KPFK with a new sound and vision: "Spaceways Radio".
+On this program, he explored psychedelic, electronic, folk, new age, and world music genres.
+He created specials dedicated to individual artists and bands, phases of the Zodiac, and years past.
+The last "Spaceways Radio" broadcast was on March 22, 2015.

-Niño was the Host and DJ of other music programs on KPFK at the same time that All At One Point and Spaceways aired, including Saturdays and Rise.
-He is a founding and contributing DJ / producer of Dublab Internet Radio Station.
-He was a monthly contributor to David Lynch's Transcendental Radio, and Scion Radio, and has made several special mixes for the BBC and Red Bull Music Academy Radio.
+Niño was the host and DJ of other music programs on KPFK at the same time that "All At One Point" and "Spaceways" aired, including "Saturdays" and "Rise".
+He is a founding and contributing DJ/producer of Dublab Internet Radio Station.
+He was a monthly contributor to David Lynch's Transcendental Radio and Scion Radio, and he has made several mixes for the BBC and Red Bull Music Academy Radio.

 Carlos Niño & Friends

-This is the highly collaborative, on-going project that Niño has been most focused on as a recording artist and producer since he started it in 2008.
-In the 2017 Bandcamp Article by Will Schube, Niño says:
+"Carlos Niño & Friends" is a collaborative, on-going project that Niño has been focused on since 2008 as a recording artist and producer.
+In the 2017 Bandcamp article by Will Schube, Niño says:

-"the '& Friends' concept is really about me doing whatever I want creatively, with whoever I want.
+"The '& Friends' concept is really about me doing whatever I want creatively, with whoever I want.
 Just really freeing it up.
 These are the people I'm closest with personally.
 They're literally my closest friends.
 They're on the record because of that, and because they're among my favorite musicians and people to collaborate with."